 The global power structure, the political affluence, the educational reforms, the agitations of the lowest in the economic structure – every socioeconomic and political aspect of the world at the moment has its roots in the last two centuries.
 Books by these stalwarts continue to move revolutions, agitations, and ideologies in various parts of the world.
 Criteria for the selection of the authors is as follows:

-So, let’s discuss the first of the top 5 revolutionary authors of modern era:
+So, let’s discuss the first of the top 5 revolutionary authors of the modern era:

 Ahmed Raza Khan – The Underrated Muslim Polymath

-Ahmed Raza Khan, also known as AlaHazrat, was born in 1856, in a family of Islamic scholars of Bareilly, a famous town in the United Provinces.
+Ahmed Raza Khan, also known as AlaHazrat, was born in 1856 in a family of Islamic scholars from Bareilly, a famous town in the United Provinces.
 The young boy was given formal education within his home and was primarily taught by his father, Naqi Ali Khan.
-At a very early age, he learned to read the Quran, and subsequently studied Islamic sciences till the age of 13, when he graduated.
-Later, he also studied from prominent personalities like Ahmad Zayni Dahlan, the famous Islamic Scholar of the Ottoman Era, and Abul Hussain Noori, the revered Islamic mystic from Marhera.
+At a very early age, he learned to read the Quran and subsequently studied Islamic sciences till the age of 13, when he graduated.
+Later, he studied under prominent personalities like Syed Ahmad bin Zayni Dahlan, the famous Islamic Scholar of the Ottoman Era, and Syed Abul Hussain Noori, the revered Islamic mystic from Marhera, Etah District.

-Following his formal education, took this office of Dar al Ifta, where he passed Islamic judgments for about 54 years.
-During this particular period, he challenged many scientific theories of his time, formulated some of his own, refuted the British, and other British-sponsored sects that plague the world even today.
-While he is revered by Sunni Muslims across the globe, in this particular article we will discuss the scientific, social, and political achievements, and his influence over people in Asia, Middle East, Africa, Turkey, and the West.
+Following his formal education, he took the office of Dar al Ifta, where he passed Islamic judgments for about 54 years.
+During this particular period, he challenged many scientific theories of his time, formulated some of his own, and refuted the British and other British-sponsored sects that plague the world even today.
+While Sunni Muslims across the globe revere him, in this particular article, we will discuss his scientific, social, and political achievements and his influence over people in Asia, the Middle East, Africa, Turkey, and the West.

 Refutation of Theory of Gravity, Rotation & Revolution of the Earth

 While this may sound quite radical, a little research shows that Newton’s theory of gravity has been refuted by modern scientists as well.
 In August 2019, scientists dismissed Newton’s theory of gravity and indicated that the next in line would be Albert Einstein.
-Subsequently, in September 2020, a group of scientists also called Einstein’s theory was flawed and called for a review of the theory of relativity.
-This comes 101 years after Ahmed Raza Khan refuted him, and 90 years after a consortium of German scientist published ‘A Hundred Authors Against Einstein’.
+Subsequently, in September 2020, a group of scientists also termed Einstein’s theory flawed and called for a review of the theory of relativity.
+This comes 101 years after Ahmed Raza Khan refuted him and 90 years after a consortium of German scientists published ‘A Hundred Authors Against Einstein.’